Dylan Darling

-Dylan James Darling is an America college basketball player for the St. John's Red Storm.
-He previously played for the Idaho State Bengals and the Washington State Cougars.
+Dylan James Darling is an American college basketball player for the Grand Canyon Antelopes of the Mountain West Conference.
+He previously played for the Washington State Cougars, Idaho State Bengals, and St. John's Red Storm.

-Early life and high school
+Early life

 Darling grew up in Spokane, Washington and attended Central Valley High School.
 He was named the Greater Spokane League MVP as a senior after averaging 33.2 points, 8.5 rebounds, 5.8 assists and 4.4 steals per game.
 Darling committed to play college basketball at Washington State over offers from Idaho State and Seattle Pacific.

 College career

 Darling began his college career at Washington State.
 He averaged 1.7 points in 25 games played as a freshman.
 Darling suffered a season-ending injury two games into his sophomore season and used a medical redshirt.
 After the end of the season, he entered the NCAA transfer portal.

 Darling transferred to Idaho State.
 He was named the Big Sky Player of the Year in his first season with the Bengals.

+On March 22, 2026, Darling hit a game-winning layup at the buzzer to send St. John's to the Sweet Sixteen of the 2026 NCAA Division I men's basketball tournament.
+Darling averaged 6.9 points, 2.6 assists and 2.5 rebounds per game as a junior.